 Digital payments, money transfers, and mobile deposits are among the most demanded mobile banking app features.

 It is desirable that it supports integration with Google Pay and Apple Pay, systems such as RTGS or IMPS, and as many service providers as possible, empowering users to pay bills online, pay off loans and mortgages, transfer money between their business, retirement, and personal accounts, send money to friends and family, split bills, make insurance and other regular payments, and pay their rent and everyday expenses anytime and anywhere.
-Many apps allow using templates, automating repeat payments, and scheduling payments and bills in advance.

 Users particularly appreciate fast and easy transactions between accounts and when the app remembers a certain account number, allows finding a payee’s bank account by their phone number, and otherwise streamlines their everyday tasks.